kamdh/prebotc-graph-model/README.md

 subdirectories
 ==============
+* graphs - code to generate graphs
 * model - python code which integrates the odes
-* graphs - code to generate graphs
+* pipeline - sequential commands to run simulation and analysis
 * postprocessing - processes the output from the model